Universal Primary Education: Language

 In developing countries throughout the world, the educational context is characterized not by monolingual settings but rather multilingual settings.
 Often, children are asked to enroll in a primary school where the Medium of Instruction (MI) is not their home language but rather the language of the government or another dominant society.

 Children who are taught their mother tongue at an early age tend to have the ability to communicate with outsiders who understand it too.
-Most times, the mother tongue is known generally by people who live together and are from the same state.
+In most cases, the mother tongue is commonly spoken by people living in the same community or region.
 The language introduced to a child at a tender age makes it easier for the child to learn faster if taught in that language.
 Learning another language of a dominant society as a child can make it difficult for the child to understand, thereby causing lack of attendance in school.

 Studies throughout the world demonstrate the importance of the Medium of Instruction in determining a child's educational attainment.
 According to Mehrotra (1988):

 In a situation where the parents are illiterate, if the medium of instruction in school is a language that is not spoken at home then the problems of learning in an environment characterized by poverty are compounded and the chances of drop-out increase correspondingly.
 In this context, the experience of the high-achievers has been unequivocal: Firstly, the mother tongue was used as the medium of instruction at the primary level in all cases and there are many researches which show that students learn to read more quickly when taught in their mother tongue.
 Secondly, students who have learned to read in their mother tongue tend to learn to read in a second language more quickly than those who are first taught to read in the second language.
 Thirdly, in terms of academic learning skills, students taught to read in their mother tongue acquire such skills more quickly.